reactivegroup/grpc-example/README.md

 ## Overview

 This example will help you understand gRPC better.
-More importantly, You can learn more about how GRPC works.
+More importantly, You can learn more about how gRPC works.

 ## How to build